vycke/crinkles.dev/content/my-css-architecture.md

 Components are CSS classes created to fill the gaps utility classes cannot fill.
 They group several CSS properties.
 Where possible the defined _CSS custom properties_ based on the design tokens are used.
 Components can be more than CSS only, though.
 It can be a combination with actual UI components through a JavaScript framework (e.g. React).
 All (CSS) components follow a simple functional pattern.

 - **Category**: an optional layer that gathers a whole family of components.
-Think of form components (input, switch, radio-buttons), actions (buttons, toolbars, toggle groups, or navigation (items, links, tabs).
 The categories are used to make your components scoped (e.g. separate a search input from a form input) and more maintainable.
 - **Component**: the actual classes for components within a category.
 - **Type**: used to define different variants of a single component (e.g. input with an icon, or a primary button).
 The `data-type` attribute is used, as shown in the example below.
 If the number of variations in this attribute becomes unmaintainable, use named `data-*` attribute instead of a single `data-type`.
 - **State**: when a component/type has different states (read-only, clicked, validated, etc.), often based on HTML events or pseudo-classes (e.g. `:hover`).
 If pseudo-classes cannot be created, use the `data-state` attribute in a similar manner as the `data-type` attribute described above.
 Similar to types, if the number of variations of state becomes too big for a single `data-state` attribute, use named `data-*` attributes.